SouthGreenPlatform/VcfHunter/tutorial_DnaSeqVariantCalling.md

 Tutorial for VcfHunter
 ======================

-This tutorial go through all steps from variant calling from DNAseq to marker generation for genetic mapping.
+This tutorial go through all steps of DNA seq variant calling from read mapping to vcf filtration.

 ***VcfHunter tools***

 Go to the VcfHunter folder (Scripts can be run from any folder but the